apache/allura/Allura/docs/platform.rst

 onto another queue.

-Nearly everything in Roundup is implemented as either an auditor or a reactor, and PyForge definitely steals that idea and runs with it.
+Nearly everything in Roundup is implemented as either an auditor or a reactor, and Allura definitely steals that idea and runs with it.

 TODO: Finish reactor overview (after reactor code is written).